 - 1% cash back on other purchases

 Winner: Costco.
 The Sam’s Club credit card has a really sweet perk in 5% cash back at all gas stations that might make it worthwhile, even if you don’t regularly shop at Sam’s (note: to get cash back rewards, you must be a Sam’s Club member).
 However, if we’re weighing the value of these cards on their connection to the retailer, the 2% cash back at Costco and Costco.com is a huge perk that stands out between the two cards, as it doubles the 1% you would get at Sam’s with the Sam’s Club MasterCard.
-The Costco card rewards improvement emerged from the huge shift from AmEx to Citi earlier this year.
+The Costco card rewards improvement emerged from the huge shift from AmEx to Citi a few years ago.

-- Costco payment methods: Costco accepts all Visa cards, as well as cash, checks from members, traveler’s checks, debit/ATM, EBT and Costco Cash Cards.
+- Costco payment methods: Costco accepts all Visa cards, as well as cash, checks from members, traveler’s checks, debit/ATM, EBT and Costco Shop Cards.
 Photo identification and approval by a supervisor or manager may be required.
 A valid government-issued photo ID is required if you plan to pay by check.
 Cash, checks and EBT are not accepted at Costco.com, Costco Gas Stations or Costco Car Washes.

 - Sam’s Club payment methods: Sam’s Club credit, Walmart and Sam’s Club credit cards, VISA checkout, cash or check, debit card, American Express, MasterCard, Discover, Visa credit cards, Walmart credit, SNAP.

 Winner: Sam’s Club.
 Costco’s move to Visa (all cards) should result in easier payment for a lot of customers (versus AmEx exclusivity previously), however, Sam’s Club accepts SNAP and the four major credit card providers: AmEx, Visa, Discover, and MasterCard.

 Number of Locations: